enjoiz/XXEinjector/README.md

   --oob		    Out of Band exploitation method.
 FTP is default.
 FTP can be used in any application.
 HTTP can be used for bruteforcing and enumeration through directory listing in Java < 1.7 applications.
 Gopher can only be used in Java < 1.7 applications. (--oob=http/ftp/gopher)
   --direct	    Use direct exploitation instead of out of band.
 Unique mark should be specified as a value for this argument.
 This mark specifies where results of XXE start and end.
 Specify --xml to see how XML in request file should look like. (--direct=UNIQUEMARK)
+  --cdata	    Improve direct exploitation with CDATA.
+Data is retrieved directly, however OOB is used to construct CDATA payload.
+Specify --cdata-xml to see how request should look like in this technique.
   --2ndfile	    File containing valid HTTP request used in second order exploitation. (--2ndfile=/tmp/2ndreq.txt) --phpfilter	Use PHP filter to base64 encode target file before sending.
   --netdoc      Use netdoc protocol instead of file (Java).